Pennsylvania

 Lithuanian towns that surround Shenandoah

 In many of the area's towns you may see the images and names of the local war veterans posted on poles.
-By looking at these names you may easily see the percentage of Lithuanians in the area, as nearly everybody whose surname ends in "-as" or "-is" is a Lithuanian.
-Those who have surnames ending in "-auski" are also Lithuanians, while those with "-owski", "-awicz", "-avich", "-avage" and similar-sounding surnames may be both Poles and Lithuanians.
+By looking at these names you may easily discern the percentage of Lithuanians in the area, as nearly everybody whose surname ends in "-as" or "-is" is a Lithuanian.
+Those who have surnames ending in "-auski" are also Lithuanians, while those with "-owski", "-awicz", "-avich", "-avage" and similar-sounding surnames may be either Poles and Lithuanians.

 Frackville Lithuanian district, museum and cemetery